koenrane/KR-new-site/content/import/making-a-difference-tempore-insights-from-reinforcement.md

 ### Roles Models Play

 _Distribution_ models include the full range of possible futures and their probabilities.
-For example, a distribution model for two fair coins:  $\{\text{HH: .25, HT: .5, TT: .25}\}$.
+For example, a distribution model for two fair coins:

+$$
+\{\text{HH: .25, HT: .5, TT: .25}\}.
+$$

-_Sample_ models just let you, well, sample.  $\text{HH, HT, HT, HT, HH, TT, HH, HT}$...
+_Sample_ models just let you, well, sample.  `HH, HT, HT, HT, HH, TT, HH, HT`...
 You could sample thousands of times and gain a high degree of confidence that the above distribution model is generating the data, but this wouldn't be your _only_ hypothesis (granted, it might have the lowest Kolmogorov complexity).

 Note that a distribution model also can function as a sample model.

 ## 9: On-policy Prediction with Approximation

-_We finally hit the_ good stuff_: value-function approximators and stochastic-/semi-gradient methods._
+_We finally hit the_ good stuff_: value-function approximators and gradient methods._

 ## 10: On-policy Control with Approximation